standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Well, Miss Basden, I plead guilty to being old-fashioned in these matters.
-It is my inclination to put women on a plane of their own, and to regard {117}them as coming down from it, when they take upon themselves the things that have been held fitter for men.
+It is my inclination to put women on a plane of their own, and to regard them as coming down from it, when they take upon themselves the things that have been held fitter for men.
 And that perhaps leads to my implying that they do not do so well in those things.
 But I was